-On-page SEO factors are some of the most important ranking factors for Google and include not just content, but also the user experience that you provide your visitors with.
+On-page SEO factors are some of the most important ranking factors for Google.
+Learn the craft of writing for the web and improve not just your content, but also the user experience that you provide your visitors with.

 When publishing your blog posts, ensure that your fonts are large and easily readable on all devices.
 Use lots of white space and break up long paragraphs so that they are not more than 2 to 3 lines in length.

 Use H1, H2, H3 header tags with your keywords in your headings and sub-headings.
 Add bullet points where applicable.

 In this infographic on Hubspot, Brian Dean recommends that you invest in your blog’s design.
 The better your content looks, the better the response you’ll get.

 Give your readers a good user experience when reading your blog posts and they’ll appreciate you more for it.

 It’s now essential to have a mobile-friendly version of your blog.
 Mobile users are 5 times more likely to abandon a site that isn’t optimized for mobile devices.